swcarpentry/python-novice-gapminder/episodes/16-writing-functions.md

 {: .output}

-Or, we can name the arguments when we call the function, which allows us to specify them in any order:
+Or, we can name the arguments when we call the function, which allows us to specify them in any order and adds clarity to the call site; otherwise as one is reading the code they might forget if the second argument is the month or the day for example.
 ~~~
 print_date(month=3, day=19, year=1871)
 ~~~